RainbowVille/minegasm/docs/index.md

 Minegasm is a Minecraft mod that uses connected sex toys to enhance the gameplay experience.
-This mod is intended for use by consenting adults.
+This mod is intended to be used by consenting adults.

 ## Download
 JAR file: [minegasm-0.1.jar](https://github.com/RainbowVille/minegasm/releases/download/v0.1.0/minegasm-0.1.jar)